Research_RB2

 Knight Campus Research Focus Areas

-The Knight Campus is home to 15 independent, faculty-led bioengineering labs spanning 3D printing, microphysiological systems, tissue regeneration, and biomaterial development.
+The Knight Campus is home to 16 independent bioengineering labs spanning 3D printing, microphysiological systems, tissue regeneration, and biomaterial development.
 Our researchers work in state-of-the-art facilities within a collaborative environment, and many of our faculty are entrepreneurs themselves, actively involved in building startups alongside their research.

 Biomaterials